 - Know the correct usage, inspection, and maintenance of LEV systems or welding respirators.

-- Ensure your welding helmet offers you a good view of the welding puddle.
-This way, you avoid fume exposure because you don’t need to keep your head very close to the puddle.
-You can achieve better vision by replacing the welding helmet’s external lenses regularly.
-Alternatively, you can add magnifying lenses to the helmet.
+- Ensure your welding helmet offers you a good view of the puddle.
+This way, you avoid fume exposure because you don’t need to keep your head very close to it.
+You can achieve better vision by replacing the helmet’s external lenses regularly.
+Alternatively, you can add magnifying lenses to it.

 - Use signs to warn everyone in the workshop of potentially hazardous materials.